Benefits of Diversifying to Help Bridge the Returns Gap

 If you’re looking to start building a diversified stock portfolio, there are many great tools available on the market to help you.
 By opening a SoFi Invest® account, you gain access to up to date market news, in depth educational materials, and a full suite of investing tools right at your fingertips.
-Using the SoFi app, you can track your favorite stocks and even buy fractions of popular stocks using SoFi Stock Bits.
+Using the SoFi app, you can track your favorite stocks and even buy fractions of popular stocks using SoFi fractional shares.
 SoFi offers both Active and Automated investing options, so you can hand select each stock you want to add to your portfolio, or set up automated investments in pre-selected groups of stocks.

 The SoFi app also has features allowing you to keep track of your bank and investing accounts, set up financial goals, and apply for loans with the click of a button.
 If you have any questions about investing or using your account, SoFi has a team of professional financial advisors available to help at any time.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.